 A stockbroker may also give financial advice or even manage a portfolio of shares on behalf of a client and will do so according to that client’s appetite for risk.

-Trading through a stockbroker can remove some of the risk in trading Shares, as you will be entrusting a professional to manage your positions and react to market moving events, volatility or changes in market sentiment.
+Trading through a stockbroker can remove some of the risks in trading Shares, as you will be entrusting a professional to manage your positions and react to market-moving events, volatility or changes in market sentiment.

 What is Online Trading?

 It offers a broad array of instruments to choose from, including FX, Indices, Commodities and Shares.

 You can trade online using a CFD account with an online trading platform.
 When you trade with a CFD account, you’re trading on price movements in the underlying market, rather than directly in the asset itself.